The Helmet (Kranos), Crest, and Lining

 Because like most artifacts my helmet lacks holes or loops for attaching a crest, I needed to find a way to adhesively affix the crest.
 After experimenting a bit with pitch, I decided that while the ancients surely knew reliable recipes to balance strength with flexibility, I myself do not, so I opted for the safe option of heavy duty contact cement.
 I know it's cowardly, but I really don't want to be screwing around with a detached crest at events.

-My final innovation built on Giannis’ crest binding with the addition of wooden beads, which I believe are suggested vase art.
+My final innovation built on Giannis’ crest binding with the addition of wooden beads, which I believe are suggested in vase art.
 The addition of beads between hanks allows the linen thread binding to be more tightly and securely drawn without distorting the radial shape of the crest, and I've already found that they're quite useful for manually "tuning" the crest's posture.